Philip the Handsome: Early life

-Early life

-Philip was born in Bruges on 22 June/July 1478, the son of the future Maximilian I, Holy Roman Emperor, by his first wife Mary, Duchess of Burgundy.
+Philip was born in Bruges on 22 June/July 1478, the son of Maximilian I of Austria and Mary of Burgundy.
 (Note: Some secondary sources reference both dates.
 However, in his biography of Philip, Jean-Marie Cauchies refers only to the June date.
 He uses as evidence a letter dated 23 June 1478 that was sent by Mary's physicians to inform Maximilian of the birth the day before.
 Cauchies also refers to the baptism a week later, on 29 June.
 Steven Thiry shows that official court historiographer Jean Molinet supports the June date.)
-He was born in the County of Flanders (today in Belgium) during the reign of his grandfather Frederick III.
+He was born in the County of Flanders (today in Belgium) during the reign of his grandfather Holy Roman Emperor Frederick III.
+His father Maxmillian was only 19 at the time of Philip's birth.
 When Philip was born, King Louis XI of France, the chief opponent of his parents, spread the rumour that the child was actually a girl, not a boy.
 When Philip's baptism was organized, his step-grandmother Margaret of York showed the boy naked to the populace, so that any doubt about the child's sex would disappear.
 The child was named in honour of his maternal great-grandfather, Philip the Good, paternal grandfather of his mother Mary.
 In his first presentation to the father, the parents expressed double dynastic pride.
 Mary said: “Sir, look at your son and our child, young Philip of imperial seed.”
 Maximilian kissed the baby, and replied, “O noble Burgundian blood, my offspring, named after Philip of Valois.”

-Philip was only four years old when his mother died in March 1482, resulting in him succeeding all of her titles, and effective possessions in the Burgundian Netherlands, under the guardianship of his father.
+Philip was only four years old when his mother died from a horse accident in March 1482, resulting in him succeeding all of her titles, and effective possessions in the Burgundian Netherlands, under the guardianship of his father.
 Already in December 1482, the Treaty of Arras was concluded with the king Louis XI of France, that secured Philip's rule over much of the Low Countries, but also left the Duchy of Burgundy in French possession, and additionally defined the counties of Artois, Burgundy and Charolais as the dowry of Philip's sister Archduchess Margaret of Austria, who was engaged to the French prince.